selfup/sinio/README.md

 ---------------------------------------------------------------------------------------------------

-There is a dev script for the **raspberry pi** so you can poke around.
+There is a dev script that will not run as a daemon.

 Run it like so: `./scripts/rpi_dev.sh`